 All past Presidents of the Society shall have a classification of Life Member.

-Honorary Member shall be selected and approved by the Board.
-Those selected shall be citizens of the United States and rendered meritorious service to the marine industry or to the Society.
+Honorary Member shall be selected and approved by the Board of Governors.
+Those selected shall have rendered meritorious service to the marine industry or to the Society.

 Honorary Members shall exercise all rights and privileges of Membership except they cannot vote nor serve as a Governor or Officer.

 Tenure of membership shall be limited only by failure of good repute in the marine industry, violations of the By-Laws of the Society, or failure to pay dues, or criminal misconduct.

 7.5 Membership Roster